 Cancellations with at least a 14-day notice will receive a camp credit of 50%.
 No refunds, regardless of reason.

-We do not offer sibling or any other discounts for our summer programs.
+We do not offer discounts for our summer programs.

 Each of our sessions include attendance every day from the hours of 9 AM to 4 PM.
 An extended day option is available, for an additional fee, from 7 AM – 6 PM for those needing additional hours.